In this article, we are adding Amino acids Classification details.

 Lysine | K | Lys | α, ε- diaminocaproate | It is present in plant proteins like Corn and Wheat. |

-These amino acids have in their side chain a ring which possesses at least one atom other than the carbon.
+These amino acids have in their side chain a ring that possesses at least one atom other than carbon.
 Eg:

 Histidine | H | His | α-amino-β-Imidazolepropionate | Hemoglobin, Protamines and Histones |